lilisbeit/Twitter-Sentiment-Analysis/README.md

 ![confusion matrix producing recall and precision scores described above](images/final-model-holdout.png)

-For comparison, the baseline model run on the holdout set produced these results:
+For comparison, the baseline model run on the holdout had a recall score of **0.25** and a precision score of **0.7**, as shown below:

 ![confusion matrix producing recall and precision scores described above](images/baseline-model-holdout.png)